thjread/thjread-blog/posts/2020-08-04-quasi-categories.markdown

 ----
 title: What is a quasi-category?
 modified: 2020-08-08
 meta_description: Quasi-categories are one of the earliest and most important models for weak (infinity, 1)-categories.
 The definition of a quasi-category turns out to be less horrendously complicated than you might expect!
+The key is to understand simplicial sets, which are a kind of combinatorial approach to shape.
+Then a quasi-category is a simplicial set satisfying a condition that asks for certain "compositions of morphisms" to exist.
 tags: Category theory, Infinity categories
 prerequisites: basic category theory (categories, functors)
 ----